ros2/ros2_documentation/source/Developer-Tools/Introspection-and-analysis/About-analysis.rst

 * `Foxglove <https://foxglove.dev/>`_: A collection of tools visualizing and debugging robot data throughout the development lifecycle.

-* `Rerun <https://github.com/rerun-io/rerun>`_: Tool to visualize, query, and debug data from robotics, computer vision, and physical AI
+* `Rerun <https://github.com/rerun-io/rerun>`_: Tool to visualize, query, and debug data from robotics, computer vision, and physical AI.

 ..
 Related content (placeholder)
    -----------------------------